 By Matt Robinson

 Reliability is a key issue for drivers these days – it’s hard to put a price on the mental comfort of knowing a car will successfully complete each and every journey it makes without breaking down, whatever the weather conditions.
 Of course, a brand-new model is less likely to fail than an older vehicle, which is why leasing a car that is showroom-fresh is such a great idea.
-And it’s also why you can read all about the most reliable cars you can drive in 2023 in our handy guide.

 The common conception in the modern era is that cars are more reliable than ever, especially electric cars with fewer moving parts.
 The reality is that a really good manufacturer warranty is still worth its weight in gold in terms of providing a consumer with all the peace of mind they could need.
 But which car manufacturer offers the best warranty?
 As with everything in the world of cars, it turns out some manufacturers do warranties better than others, so we’ve put together an easy to understand guide to all of the warranty plans available from the key manufacturers.

 What Are The Best Car Manufacturer Warranties In 2023?